 Do you want to be a hero?
 Are you looking for a challenging and unique summer experience?

-This four-day overnight camp gives teenage girls, ages 15-18, a chance to experience firsthand what it takes to be an Arlington County Firefighter/Emergency Medical Technician (EMT).
+This five-day overnight camp gives teenage girls, ages 15-18, a chance to experience firsthand what it takes to be an Arlington County Firefighter/Emergency Medical Technician (EMT).
 The participants learn about fire behavior, fire service history, physical fitness, nutrition, CPR and fire extinguishers but more importantly, they learn about pushing past limits, encouraging each other and working as a team.
 The goal of the camp is to increase the participants’ confidence and empower them to consider entering physically challenging careers, such as the fire service, later in life.

-The fun-filled four-day camp includes:
+The fun-filled five-day camp includes:

 - Participating in exercises, physical training, and Fire/EMS simulations